jonathanolson/slither/notes/patterns.md

 - Have a target part of "topology" that is an induced subgraph.
 - "Exits" can either be 0, 1, or ...?

-- Map vertices from puzzle INTO pattern.
-Valid if:
-  - Injection
-  -
-  - ...
-- Use subgraph isomorphism algorithms to prune efficiently?
-- Use isomprphism to see if rules are equivalent
 - Don't create variable-vertex-order rules by default, we'll duplicate these

-- We have a set of potential booleans that represent "is it possible in a solution"
-  - Edge:
-    - Black in solution?
-    - Red in solution?
-  - Face Color pair:
-    - Same in solution?
-    - Opposite in solution?
-  - Sector:
-    - Has 0 in solution?
-    - Has 1 in solution?
-    - Has 2 in solution?
-  - Vertex State:
-    - Boolean for each possibility
-  - Face State:
-    - Boolean for each possibility

 - Inputs are the board (primary and expanded), and the booleans where are marked as "IMPOSSIBLE" (also face values?)
 - Explicitly model symmetries when constructing patterns?

-- "Registration Vertex"
-  - If we have face values, it is on one of the faces
-  - Essentially, try to make sure it "exists" in a final puzzle where we are using it
-- OR
-- "Match faces???"
-- WAIT WAIT ---- we can swap planarity of PART of the pattern, and it still applies!
-  - Can we go for an inefficient "match" where pattern vertices/edges/faces might go to "nothing"?
-    - Just think about "vertex" assignments hmmm
-    - LOOK UP graph pattern matching?

-- Assume patterns/rules only applied if they don't include the entire solution (can't be the loop, loops prevented)

 - Each boolean will be on a state:
   - NOT_FOUND (initial state)